Maihua

-Mai or Maihua (邁話 (迈话, Màihuà), meaning 'Mai speech') is a variety of Chinese of uncertain affiliation spoken in the area of 崖县 Yáxiàn (Sanya) in southern Hainan, China.
+Maihua (邁話 (迈话, Màihuà), meaning 'Mai speech') or Mai dialect is a variety of Chinese of uncertain affiliation spoken in the area of 崖县 Yáxiàn (Sanya) in southern Hainan, China.
 It was classified as Yue in the Language Atlas of China.
 Ouyang, Jiang & Zou (2019) consider Mai to be a divergent Yue Chinese variety with Hakka and other mixed influences.
 There are just over 10,000 speakers of Mai in southern Hainan.

 A comprehensive description of Mai was published in a monograph by Ouyang, Jiang & Zou (2019).

 Names

 Mai speakers refer to themselves as mai¹³nɔn⁵⁵ (迈人).

 Classification

 Jiang et al. (2007) considers Mai to be a mix of Yue Chinese, Hakka-Gan, and Hainanese Min.

 Distribution

 Mai is spoken in the following four villages in southern Hainan.